openshift/enhancements/enhancements/monitoring/integration-with-topology-modes.md

 ## Summary

 The monitoring stack needs to react based on the `infrastructureTopology` field newly added to `infrastructures.config.openshift.io` CRD.
-Plan is to detect whenever cluster is in single replica topology mode and reduce the monitoring stack footprint by adjusting platform Prometheus instance to be non Highly Available.
+Plan is to detect whenever cluster is in single replica topology mode and reduce the monitoring stack footprint by adjusting platform monitoring instances to be non Highly Available.

 ## Motivation